 Well, you know, maybe not.

 It’s all rather grand.
 We head to the Marmorkirken, or Marbled Church, with it’s 46m dome inspired by St Peter’s in Rome.
 They all are aren’t they?!

 It’s foundation stone laid by the King in 1749, but shortly after construction was abandoned for virtually 150 years.
 The huge green dome and spire, resting on 12 columns, represents the largest church dome in the whole of Scandinavia.

 It’s a beautiful and calm space.
 We were happy to sit for a while, rest and enjoy.

-We all really enjoyed our dip into Copenhagens historical culture.
-After seeing the sights of Copenhagen now I think we deserve that coffee and maybe some smørrebrød slathered in this and that…
+We all really enjoyed seeing sights of Copenhagen and dipping into their historical culture.
+After seeing the sights of Copenhagen IN A DAY I think we deserve that coffee and maybe some smørrebrød slathered in this and that…

 Claim Your FREE Travel Guide & Checklist When You Subscribe To Our Email List